WH Confirms $58 Million Ask for Security After Kirk Assassination

 "We're prepared to continue to react and keep the members of Congress safe," U.S. Capitol Police Chief Michael Sullivan told CBS News, adding his department expects to log more than 14,000 threats to members of Congress this year, far surpassing previous years.

-House Democrats reportedly held a members virtual security briefing, open to spouses and significant others, Sunday night.
-The sergeant at arms and Capitol Police chief reportedly participated.
+House Democrats reportedly held a members' virtual security briefing, open to spouses and significant others, Sunday night.
+The sergeant at arms and Capitol Police chief participated.

 Eric Mack ✉